-The Business Law Option is valuable preparation for careers in a variety of fields, including governmentally-regulated industries; for example, banking, insurance, securities and real estate.
-It is also useful for careers in risk management, contract administration, public affairs, finance, management, legal and judicial support services and employment relations.
-It is well suited for students who plan careers in industries that are highly regulated; for example, banking, insurance, securities, healthcare and real estate.
-It is useful for entrepreneurs and for those planning careers in nonprofits.
-It is focused on the legal applications of business decisions, and so is useful in a variety of careers.
+The Business Law option is valuable preparation for careers in a variety of fields, including governmentally regulated industries; for example, banking, insurance, securities and real estate.
+It is also useful for careers in risk management, contract administration, government service, investment and finance, banking, management, legal and judicial support services, and employment relations.
+In addition, the option is suitable for entrepreneurs and for those planning careers in nonprofits.
+The Business Law Option is beneficial in a variety of careers since it is focused on the legal aspects of business decisions.

 The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Only 5 percent of business schools worldwide have achieved AACSB International accreditation.

 The Business Honors Program is open to students who are declared majors in Accountancy, Economics, Information Systems, or Business Administration with an option in either Business Analytics, Business Law, Financial Analysis, Financial Planning, Global Supply Chain Management, Management, Marketing, Real Estate, Risk Management and Insurance, or Systems and Operations Management, who meet all Business Honors Program admissions criteria.
 Students who apply and are selected for admission to the program are offered a variety of benefits; for example, priority registration, mentorship and networking opportunities, a dedicated workspace, specialized academic advisement, smaller class sizes and cohort coursework.
 Students who fulfill all Business Honors Program requirements will receive the Business Honors option designation on their transcript in addition to their primary degree.
 For more information, call (818) 677-3100 or visit the Business Honors Program website.